12.4. Actor 5: A Polymorphism Example

 An Extended Polymorphism Example

-A circularly linked list.
-The list head does not store any data.
-It is used as a "handle" to manipulate or "hang on to" the list.
-The "data" in this illustration is a pointer to an instance of the Person class.
+A circularly-linked list.
+The list head does not store any data but acts as a "handle" to manipulate or "hang on to" the list.
+The "Data" in each node is a pointer to an instance of the Person class.
+A logically empty list consists of a header node without any data nodes, avoiding the boundary conditions encountered when inserting the first data node in the list or removing the last data node.

-Although library-grade data structures can generally store any data type, the list used in this demonstration is limited for simplicity.
-It can only store instances of the Person class.
+Although library-grade data structures can generally store any data type, the list used in this demonstration is limited for simplicity, only storing instances of the Person class.
 There are many variations on linked lists, and this variation organizes the data alphabetically based on the person's name.
-This organization implies that the list can reorder the stored objects, so the storage order is not necessarily the same as the insertion order.
-We'll see that this organization makes a more interesting demonstration of polymorphism.
+This organization implies that the list can reorder the stored objects.
+So, the storage order is not necessarily the same as the insertion order, making a more interesting demonstration of polymorphism.

 CList()